shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 ## Conclusion
 Leonardo's (of Vinci, the famous one) first flying machine was an ungainly contraption of wood and canvas.
 It coughed and jumped before crashing spectacularly.
 Was it a failure?
 Definitely.
 In terms of achieving sustained flight.
 But within that "duct-tape and strings" contraption lay the seeds of revolution.
 It may not have led to immediate invention of human flight, but it set us on the path.
 It inspired the right people.
 Which would not have helped Leonardo's patrons.
 But you can accelerate the process within your team.

 The imperfect "duct-tape and strings" system is not an architectural marvel.
 It will creak, groan, and occasionally require frantic troubleshooting.
 But it creates path for rapid response, agile adaptation, and quick market validation.
-Messy prototypes are rough drafts of the software world.
+Messy prototypes are rough drafts of Software.
 They are imperfect first steps that pave way for better long-term products.